 Simultaneous to the Vietnam War, the United States also played a covert role in the Laos civil war.
 Thavi’s father was an officer in the Royal Army of Laos who fought alongside the CIA against the Pathet Lao communist insurrection.
 After the Americans pulled out of Vietnam, however, the government was overthrown by Pathet Lao while the U.S.’s former Lao allies were abandoned (or ‘betrayed’) for execution or imprisonment.

 Now an enemy of the state, Thavi’s father suddenly disappeared from their home – and his fate was never to be discovered.
 Fearing for their lives, the family decided to escape to neighbouring Thailand.
 While Thavi was the first of his family to swim across the Mekong River, it wasn’t for another two years before he would reunite with his mother and siblings at a Thai refugee camp.
-They were eventually granted asylum, but unfortunately, after emigrating to then-gang-infested Brooklyn, the family discovered that they just escaped one war only to enter another.
+They were eventually granted asylum, but unfortunately, after emigrating to then-gang-infested Brooklyn, the family discovered that they had only ‘jumped out of the frying pan into the fire’.

 1. The Rocket (2013) – 95%